 But what are the advantages of using TorChat?
 The use of TOR ensures that nobody can monitor the Internet traffic to find out with whom you are chatting and sharing files and where they and you are located in the world.
 TorChat initiates a "fully encrypted peer-to-peer connection" between two Tor clients which means that the traffic is never leaving the TOR network.
 That's different from how many people perceive TOR.
 For web surfing and TOR, it is necessary to leave the network at some time to connect to the destination.
 With TorChat, that's not necessary.

-TorChat is a portable application for Windows and Linux that can be downloaded directly from the project website at Google Code.
+TorChat is a portable application for Windows and Linux that can be downloaded directly from the project website on GitHub

 Advertising revenue is falling fast across the Internet, and independently-run sites like Ghacks are hit hardest by it.
 The advertising model in its current form is coming to an end, and we have to find other ways to continue operating this site.